TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 - test transduction is now metadata
 - can we remove all_responses? it's duplicating everything.
 - note that currently, there are incorrect programs that generate massive grids.
+- Discuss logs going into folders vs not going into folders.
+- Mathieu.

 Ronan reminders:
 Training speed-ups: